Canvas (2006 film)

 Canvas is a 2006 drama film written and directed by Joseph Greco about a Florida family dealing with a mother who has schizophrenia.
 The film premiered October 2006 at the Hamptons International Film Festival in New York.
 Greco said the film was inspired from his childhood experiences with a schizophrenic mother.

 Plot

-11-year-old Chris Marino returns home after a brief stay with relatives, which was necessitated by the condition of his mother, Mary, who suffers from schizophrenia.
-At home, Mary's condition worsens, and her delusions and paranoia invite neighborhood contempt and result in visits from the police.
-When Mary is institutionalized after the failure of her medication, Chris is left with his father, John, who has retreated into building a boat in the family driveway.
+Eleven-year-old Chris Marino returns home after a brief stay with relatives, prompted by his mother Mary's worsening schizophrenia.
+At home, Mary's delusions and paranoia draw neighborhood scorn and repeated police visits.
+Her condition culminates in a violent episode in which she grabs a knife; Chris intervenes and is accidentally cut on the arm, after which officers Baker Act her and she is institutionalized.
+Chris is left in the care of his father, John, who begins building a sailboat in the family driveway as a personal project.